 According to a study by a leading university, there are 70 million computers in our landfills.
 Most computer screens alone have up to 8 pounds of lead per computer.
 That is a lot of lead and it is totally unacceptable for these items to go to a landfill.
 It will eventually wreck havoc on our lakes, streams, and other drinking resources.
 Do your part and make sure you know where hazardous waste is going.

 What is Hazardous Waste and How to Deal With It

 Household hazardous waste is hiding in plain sight in every household, garage, or storage shed, in the U.S. The majority of people, usually, no fault of their own, aren’t even aware of what a hazardous waste product is.
 So, the government in their infinite wisdom prepared a pamphlet for its citizens to help educate them on this pervasive issue.

-The EPA published a list of the most common hazardous waste and it would be wise to take a look at it.
 However for your convenience, below is a partial list of some of the most common items.